Who comes to a Watershed residency?

 Do you offer financial assistance?

-Several colleges and universities collaborate with Watershed to offer their students funded assistantships.
+Several colleges and universities collaborate with Watershed to offer their students funded assistantships for the summer residency.
 The school pays the assistantship residency fee and the student participates in the residency free of charge in exchange for 15 hours of work per week.
 Please contact Watershed if you are a faculty member interested in setting up a funded assistantship.

-Any artist is welcome to apply for a scholarship award (and may receive a total of two fully funded Kiln God Awards).
-Those who have received Kiln Gods in the past may not reapply for three years after receiving their award.
+Any artist is welcome to apply for a scholarship award (and may receive a total of two full scholarships).
+Those who have received full scholarship awards in the past must wait three years before applying for funding again.

 What are the studios like?

-Watershed studios are housed in a 16,000-square-foot building that was once used as a barn.
+Built in 2021, the Windgate Studio at Watershed is a 7,500 square-foot building offering artists a state-of-the-art, open concept studio space to work and connect with other makers.
 The open-concept space is ideal for interaction or self-directed exploration at a variety of scales.
 Studios are equipped with electric and kick wheels, as well as a variety of standard ceramic equipment (e.g., slab-rollers, mixers, pug mill, wheels, extruder and drybox).
 The rural campus offer many possibilities for site-specific (temporary) installations.